OPSWAT/metadefender-k8s/helm_charts/mdicapsrv-README.md

 ## Notice
 - Set "import_configuration" to false if you do not have file "mdicapsrv-config.json" in "/opt/opswat/mdicapsrv-config.json".
 By this option, after finish installation you must config MD ICAP Server manually or import an existing configuration by import/export feature.
 - To have a file "mdicapsrv-config.json" correctly, please install a MD ICAP Server, do configuration setting then use export feature to get the json config file.
+- Starting with MetaDefender ICAP Server 5.1.0, we will support import config from encrypt file